quasardalvic/calculate_the_output/README.md

 # FEATURES and CHANGELOG

+> **Version 1.1.2**
+* Some text shown to the player was replaced, as it might offend some people.
+* More minor bugs were fixed.

 > **Version 1.1.1**
 * Some minor bugs were fixed.
-* Text that is shown to the player was replaced, as it can be offensive to some people.

 > **Version 1.1.0**
 * Released: 2023-07-31